ECi Software Solutions Acquired by The Carlyle Group

 ECi was advised by Willkie Farr & Gallagher LLP and Harris Williams & Co., and Carlyle was advised by Latham & Watkins LLP and PricewaterhouseCoopers LLP.

-ECi Software Solutions provides industry-specific business software solutions and services, focusing on cloud-based technologies.
-For 30+ years, ECi has served small to medium-sized manufacturing, wholesale/retail distribution, building and construction, and field service organizations.
-Privately held, ECi headquarters in Fort Worth, Texas, USA, with offices throughout the U.S., Canada, England, the Netherlands, and Australia.
-For information, email email@example.com, visit www.ECiSolutions.com or call (800) 959-3367.
+ECI Software Solutions provides industry-specific business software solutions and services, focusing on cloud-based technologies.
+For 30+ years, ECI has served small to medium-sized manufacturing, wholesale/retail distribution, building and construction, and field service organizations.
+Privately held, ECI is headquartered in Fort Worth, Texas, USA, with offices throughout the U.S., Canada, Mexico, England, the Netherlands, and Australia.
+For information, email firstname.lastname@example.org, visit www.ECiSolutions.com or call (800) 959-3367.

 All trademarks are the property of their respective owners.